Bachelor of Arts in Music

-The Bachelor of Arts degree (BA) provides students with the flexibility to chart their own distinctive path.
-BA options allow for ample independent study, research, composition, or pursuit of an additional major or certification, and can lead to a variety of careers in music.
+The Bachelor of Arts in Music degree (BA) provides students with the flexibility to chart their own distinctive path.
+BA options allow for ample independent study, research, or composition, and students often elect to combine BA music studies with another non-music area of interest, such as business, language, or humanities, to broaden their career opportunities.
 As with all School of Music degrees, BA majors are given access throughout their time at KSU to nationally renowned studio teachers and ensembles.

-There are five concentrations within the degree: Composition, Music Theory (the study of musical structure and interpretation), Musicology (the study of music history and culture), Ethnomusicology (the study of world music and culture), and Voice.
+There are five concentrations within the degree: Applied Studies, Composition, Ethnomusicology (the study of world music and culture), Music Theory (the study of musical structure and interpretation), and Musicology (the study of music history and culture).
 The faculty consists of nationally and internationally recognized composers, scholars, and teachers who promote premieres of original compositions, scholarly presentations, and publications of new research.
 Recent KSU graduates have advanced to prestigious graduate schools and have used their skills to succeed in a wide range of professional pursuits.

 The BA degree prepares students for a varied array of musical careers, such as the ones below.
 Entrepreneurial BA graduates have created their own career paths by combining a number of these activities.
 Skills learned during BA studies have also been successfully applied in other professions our graduates have chosen.

 - Music business and production

 - Arts administration

 - Music criticism